Cognitive Behavioural Therapy (CBT), Counselling and Supervision in Swansea (Sketty) & Mumbles (South Wales).

 I am also trained in EMDR (Eye Movement Desensitization and Reprocessing) and I can provide medico-legal reports as an expert witness regarding personal injuries and possible psychological consequences.

-My eighteen years experience as a Psychotherapist, practicing CBT and counselling has allowed me to work with clients presenting an expansive area of issues.
+My eighteen years experience as a Psychotherapist, practicing CBT and counselling has allowed me to work with adult clients presenting an expansive area of issues.

 The following are representative of my experience:

 I am committed to providing psychotherapy in a safe, confidential and non-judgemental environment.